ONMO/OnMobileGamification/README.md

 It is mandatory to register the app bundle identifier with the sdk before using it.

 ## Implementation
+`Open below links in new tab to have better experience and to access this page easily & parallely`
 - [Initialization][doc-initialization]
 - [Update Token][doc-update-token]
 - [Next Template Details][doc-next-template-details]